 Can I swim in the lake?

-The short answer is no. This is a nature reserve, and for preservation purposes, it is forbidden to swim in its tempting waters.
+The short answer is no. This is a nature reserve, and for preservation purposes, swimming in its tempting waters is forbidden.
 Note that from the weather camera, you can see the lake, so it is possible that when you go back up, someone will be expecting you, and you will receive a fine.
 Cameras, you can have a fine when you come back up.

 Did you know